 Authenticity is one of those buzzwords that gets used a lot in today’s marketing press, but I actually quite like it.
 Authenticity is crucial to developing strong brand values.

-For entrepreneurs who are attempting to create their own personal brand, being authentic is harder than it first appears.
+For small business owners who are attempting to create their own personal brand, being authentic is harder than it first appears.
 Get this right, however, and the rest of your marketing will come easily.

 In my last blog I talked about reasons people finding branding so difficult when they are the brand.
 But no more excuses, it’s time to get started on your personal branding journey.